osohq/oso/docs/content/any/guides/new-roles/_index.md

 useful to group permissions into **roles**, and assign these roles to users.
 This is known as **Role-Based Access Control (RBAC).** The Oso Roles library provides a configuration-based approach to adding role-based access control to your application.
-The library is in early access.

 The roles library includes: